christiano06/HelloSeismology/README.md

 # HelloSeismology
-The testing repository of Seismology toolkits
+The testing repository of Seismology toolkits.

+By Seismology Lab @ University of Minnesota